NeuroJSON/jdata/JData_specification.md

        "Steve": 26
    }
 ```
 In an associative array, the keys are supposed to be unique.
-If the keys are defined by
-numerical values or complex data structures, a user-defined hash function must be applied
-to the key to convert those to a unique string for each entry and ensure the mapping
-is unchanged.
+Only string-keyed associative
+arrays are supported in JData.

 #### Tables